 Climate skeptics in the U.S. have often cited fast-rising carbon emissions in the developing world — and China and India in particular — as a reason to postpone our own transition to clean energy.
 By their logic, climate change is a global problem, and if the world’s two other largest emitters aren’t doing their fair share to solve it, why should we?
-However, in recent years that skeptical narrative has been turned on its head by major clean energy investments and bold new policies in both countries.
+However, in recent years that skeptical narrative has been turned on its head by major investments and bold new policies around the transition to clean energy in both countries.

 Let’s first look at China.
 This is a country which relies on coal for almost 64% of their primary energy (more dependent on coal than even the U.S. at 42%), and in which the burning of fossil fuels propelled their explosive growth into a dominant world economic power.

 But starting in 2012, China became the world’s #1 investor in renewable energy, and last year their investments were still climbing, another 17% to $110 billion total (almost double the 2015 U.S. investment).
 In 2013, they banned new coal plants in three key economic regions, which grew to shutting down all four major coal-fired power plants fueling Beijing, along with the closing of over 2000 smaller coal mines.